usmaanalii/javascript/JavaScript30/analysis.md

 }, 0)
 ```

 It's best to think of the parameters `total` and `inventor` as an `accumulator` and `iterand`.
-The `0` provides a starting point for the total, since if it were ommited, it would use `undefined` to add the first iterand to.
+The `0` provides a starting point for the total, since if it were omitted, it would use `undefined` to add the first iterand to.

 ### reduce (part 2)